You will learn

 Send to opted-in recipients only

-Ensure that your main newsletter list only contains individuals who have opted in and that you aren’t deliberately (or inadvertently) reaching out to those who never subscribed.
+Ensure that your main email list only contains individuals who have opted in and that you aren’t deliberately (or inadvertently) reaching out to those who never subscribed.
 We highly recommend that you keep customers and opted-in subscribers separate.
-A customer can become a newsletter subscriber at any time, and a newsletter subscriber can become a customer at any time.
+A customer can become an email subscriber at any time, and a subscriber can become a customer at any time.
 However, while customers may have placed an order, this does not necessitate opting in to receive regular email communication.
 If you send regular campaigns to everyone in your account regardless of whether they signed up for marketing emails, you will see increased unsubscribe rates and decreased engagement — both negatively impact your deliverability.

 It is best practice to have new subscribers confirm their email addresses when they first opt in.
 This double opt-in process helps you grow your list while minimizing abuse and preventing the accumulation of invalid or mistyped emails.
 Double opt in also results in a more engaged list.
 If you have disabled double opt in for one or more lists, you will need to be diligent about list cleaning every month or so.